 Parents of autistic kids understand how small changes can make such a big difference in the quality of life of their children.
 But no parent wants to sacrifice style for functionality because they know it creates a barrier between their child and other kids.

-That’s why our U-Lace no tie laces are so perfect for autistic kids!
+That’s why our U-Lace no-tie laces make great shoelaces for children with autism!
 And with autism in the US becoming so prevalent, we are delighted to support our special needs communities during autism awareness month and of course – all year round!

 So our recommendations are:

-- For autistic kids that can tie laces but need a good reason – The Magic Finger Method
+- For autistic children that can tie laces but need a good reason – The Magic Finger Method

-- For autistic kids that want independence but struggle – The Unstoppable Mom Method
+- For autistic children that want independence but struggle – The Unstoppable Mom Method

-- For autistic kids that really have trouble but want to learn how – Some no tie laces
+- For autistic children that really have trouble but want to learn how – Some no tie laces

-- For autistic kids that have serious trouble with laces – U-Lace no tie laces
+- For autistic children that have serious trouble with laces – U-Lace no tie laces

 We know how important teaching your child is, so that they can learn to function and be independent one day – but for kids with autism in the US that struggle the most, U-Laces are an excellent solution, so that you can skip over the difficulty each day and focus on what matters.